josephjohnjj/openmp_programming/README.md

 The fork-join method is a parallel computing technique in which the program's execution branches or `forks` at specific points and later converges or `joins` at subsequent points.
 In the fork phase, individual threads execute parallel segments of the program that can be processed simultaneously.
 In the join phase, the program resumes its execution in a sequential manner, much like a traditional sequential program.
 OpenMP follows the fork-join model of paralleism.

+## Sample Application

+In this tutorial we will be mainly using 3 applications to demonstrate the different aspcts of OpenMP:
+1. Calculating the value of `pi` using monte carlo method.
+2. Finding Mandelbrot fractal by Monte Carlo sampling.
+3. Tiled Cholesky Factorization.

+We will berifly explain each application, but it is not necessary know these application in detail to work throgh the tutorial.

+### Calculating the Value of `pi` Using Monte Carlo Method

 ## OpenMP API

 The OpenMP Application Program Interface (API) is a portable, scalable model that gives shared-memory parallel programmers a simple and flexible interface for developing parallel applications.
 The OpenMP standard supports multi-platform shared-memory parallel programming in C/C++ and Fortran.
 It is jointly defined by a group of major computer hardware and software vendors and major parallel computing user facilities.
 For more information, see the [OpenMP website](http://www.openmp.org).